Government of Canada navigation bar

 • known precedent(s) for exemption or replacement.

-• reviews the application and background documentation, ensures its completeness and accuracy, and researches for any Board Decision precedents;
+• reviews the application and background documentation, ensures its completeness and accuracy, and researches any Board Decision precedents;

 • prepares the request for decision and saves it electronically;